zsiki/ls/doc/source/usersguide.rst

 =========================================================

 The SurveyingCalculation plugin was created by the `DigiKom Ltd (Hungary)
-<www.digikom.hu>`_.
+<http://www.digikom.hu>`_.
 It was supported by the SMOLE II for Niras Finland Oy.
-It was developped for the Land Parcel Cadastre of Zanzibar.
+It was developed for the Land Parcel Cadastre of Zanzibar.

 Hardware and software requirements
 ::::::::::::::::::::::::::::::::::